-- 267. As set forth above, Defendants have engaged in a course of trade or commerce that constitutes deceptive acts or practices declared unlawful under Section 2 of the ICFDPA, 815 ILCS 505/2. - 268.
-The deceptive acts or practices include, but are not limited to, the failure to disclose to Named Plaintiffs and the class that IIA lost accreditation on January 20, 2018. - 269.
-Defendants' violations took place repeatedly over the course of at least five months and were designed to conceal, suppress, and omit material facts regarding IIA's accreditation from Named Plaintiffs and the class. - 270.
-For the five month period starting on January 20, 2018, DCF could have, but did not, publicly disclose the truth about IIA's accreditation. - 271.
-If Defendants had disclosed the loss of accreditation following completion of the sale to DCF, students would have elected to leave IIA rather than take unaccredited courses, which would have exacerbated the financial exposure to DCF and DCEH from the EDMC acquisition and jeopardized the numerous other synergies and benefits of the acquisition for DCF and its Dream Center Network, which DCF had been publicly touting since March of 2017. - 272.
-DCF's calculated silence was a critical component Defendants' efforts to misrepresent and conceal the true nature of IIA's accreditation to students. - 273.
-DCF provided knowing, substantial assistance to the other Defendants in the coordinated effort to wrongfully conceal, for a period of approximately five months, that IIA lost its status as an accredited institution of higher education, causing substantial harm to Named Plaintiffs and the class. - 274.
-As a result of Defendants' conduct, Named Plaintiffs and the class have suffered, and will continue to suffer, actual harm in the form of debt incurred in order to attend IIA, costs incurred to attend IIA, lost wages, damage to credit, loss of eligibility for financial aid programs, and a diminution in the value of their degrees, among other harms.
+- 304. As set forth above, Defendants have engaged in a course of trade or commerce that constitutes deceptive acts or practices declared unlawful under Section 2 of the ICFDPA.
+815 ILCS 505/2. - 305.
+The deceptive acts or practices include, but are not limited to, the failure to disclose to Named Plaintiffs and the class that IIA lost accreditation on January 20, 2018. - 306.
+Defendants' violations took place repeatedly over the course of at least five months and were designed to conceal, suppress, and omit material facts regarding IIA's accreditation from Named Plaintiffs and the class. - 307.
+For the five month period starting on January 20, 2018, DCF could have, but did not, publicly disclose the truth about IIA's accreditation. - 308.
+Defendants also chose not to appeal HLC's accreditation decision until after it had decided to close IIA, avoiding revealing the loss of accreditation they had concealed from students. - 309.
+If Defendants had disclosed the loss of accreditation following completion of the sale to DCF, students would have elected to leave IIA rather than take unaccredited courses, which would have exacerbated the financial exposure to DCF and DCEH from the EDMC acquisition and jeopardized numerous other benefits of the acquisition for DCF and its Dream Center Network, which DCF had been publicly touting since March 2017.

-275. Defendants have therefore violated the ICFDPA, 815 ILCS 505/2, and Named Plaintiffs and the class have been damaged in an amount to be determined by the trier of fact.
+- 310. DCF's calculated silence was a critical component of Defendants' efforts to misrepresent and conceal the true nature of IIA's accreditation to students. - 311.
+DCF provided knowing, substantial assistance to other Defendants in the coordinated effort to wrongfully conceal, for a period of approximately five months, that IIA had lost its status as an accredited institution of higher education, causing substantial harm to Named Plaintiffs and the class. - 312.
+As a result of Defendants' conduct, Named Plaintiffs and the class have suffered, and will continue to suffer, actual harm in the form of debt incurred in order to attend IIA, costs incurred to attend IIA, lost wages, damage to credit, loss of eligibility for financial aid programs, and a diminution in the value of their course credits and degrees, among other harms. - 313.
+Defendants have therefore violated the ICFDPA, 815 ILCS 505/2, and Named Plaintiffs and the class have been damaged in an amount to be determined by the trier of fact.